Gumshoe21/Hashnode/cl252j3t301v7qynv0zo1hj5m.md

 The Q&A section has saved me a lot of frustration throughout my time on Udemy.
 You can filter questions by lecture, which lets you tackle problems specific to the content you're currently watching.
 Not only that, lecturers and their TA's will often respond directly to questions, comments, and concerns.

 So there you have it.
-I hope that this article leaves you armed with the tools needed to make the most out of your Udemy courses.
+I hope this article leaves you armed with the tools needed to make the most out of your Udemy courses.